-Art therapy is not just a collection of techniques, but a planned intervention which attempts to create a safe environment for the client to express themselves.
+Art therapy is not just a collection of techniques, but a planned intervention that attempts to create a safe environment for the client to express themselves.

 Art therapy draws on psychodynamic theory, Jungian analytical psychology and developmental theory, cognitive and humanistic psychotherapies for its theoretical framework.
 It incorporates concepts about creativity as well as a range of contemporary therapeutic approaches and methods.